rethinkdb/rethinkdb-example-nodejs/todo-angular-koa/README.md

-# Todo example with RethinkDB, ExpressJS and AngularJS
+# Todo example with RethinkDB, KoaJS and AngularJS

 This was originally an example to illustrate AngularJS.
 It was slightly modified to support a real server that would save the todos.
 The code using rethinkdb is in the file `app.js`.

+This example uses generators, and require an unstable version of Node (>= 0.11.9).

 ### Run ###